bugwarez/zeph-layer/packages/zeph-http/ERROR-HANDLING.md

 ## **Best Practices**

 - Always check for `instanceof ZephHttpError` in your error handling.
+- Use the `code` property for programmatic error handling.
 - Log or display the `message` for user-friendly feedback.
 - Use `data`, `headers`, `status`, and `request` for debugging and advanced handling.